Road safety education

 - look systematically in all directions before crossing the road

-To find out more about Kerbcraft sessions at your child’s school, contact the school.
+To find out more about Kerbcraft sessions at your child's school, please contact the school.

 Young children should always be accompanied by a responsible adult when near the road, even after training.
 Your encouragement of these road safety skills will help your child to regularly practice them.